Our Certified Community Behavioral Health Clinic (CCBHC)

 - Improve access to high quality, community-based, behavioral health services for persons with mental health and substance use disorders (addictions).

-Through our CCBHC, you’ll have greater access to mental health and addiction services as well as many opportunities to continue to stay engaged between scheduled appointments and throughout your recovery journey.
+Through our CCBHC, individuals and families have greater access to mental health and addiction services as well as many opportunities to continue to stay engaged between scheduled appointments and throughout the recovery journey.

 Why’s it important?

-The CCBHC was developed on the principles of excellence in mental health care.
-The awarding of the CCBHC demonstration project to Pittsburgh Mercy further validates our staff’s dedication, ability, and commitment to provide innovative care to persons who are most vulnerable.
+The CCBHC was developed based on the principles of excellence in mental health care.
+The awarding of CCBHC status to Pittsburgh Mercy further validates our staff’s dedication, ability, and commitment to provide innovative care to persons and families who are most vulnerable.
 This demonstration program is also a tremendous opportunity to enhance our journey as a person-centered, population-based, and trauma-informed center of excellence.